Modern Slavery Statement - Boodle Hatfield

 Risk assessment

-Due to the nature of our business, we have assessed that there is a low risk of slavery or human trafficking occurring within the firm.
+Due to the nature of our business, we have assessed that there continues to be a low risk of slavery or human trafficking occurring within the firm.
 The firm is a regulated professional services firm based in and operating from the UK with no overseas offices and is governed by UK laws and regulations, which include comprehensive labour rights.
+We do not operate in sectors or adopt practices typically associated with higher risk, such as high-volume production or reliance on low-skilled labour.
 All partners and staff undergo rigorous screening checks as part of our standard recruitment processes, and we engage with prospective hires directly or via reputable agencies.
 The firm adheres to employment legislation and SRA Standards and Regulations and follows best practice in professional ethics, recruitment and the promotion of personal wellbeing.

 We have reviewed our supply chain to identify, assess and manage modern slavery risks.
 We have assessed these risks based on the supplier’s industry type, their location and known operating jurisdictions, and their commitment to modern slavery prevention.
+This is informed by internal review of supplier data and procurement practices, together with relevant publicly available sources and guidance.
 We work with reputable suppliers who are mostly UK based or otherwise based in jurisdictions with equivalent labour rights.
-We assess that there is a low risk of modern slavery occurring within the firm’s supply chain, although recognise that there are some higher risk areas which will be more closely monitored.
+We assess that there continues to be a low risk of modern slavery occurring within the firm’s supply chain, although recognise that there are some higher risk areas which will be more closely monitored.

 Training & awareness